Karatsuba Multiplication

 Step 1: Splitting (Divide)

-The classical method would require four recursive polynomial multiplications of size .
+The classical method would require four recursive polynomial multiplications of size m.

 Step 2: Three Recursive Multiplications